-Andersen Consulting expands its digital transformation offering through a Collaboration Agreement with Teolia Consulting, a French firm specializing in project and product management, cloud platform engineering, data transformation, and Atlassian suite integration and adoption.
+Andersen Consulting expands its digital transformation platform through a Collaboration Agreement with Nuvolar, a technology consultancy specializing in cloud-based software development and advanced Salesforce implementations.

 Featured Content